joonarafael/ohte/documentation/architecture.md

 ### HISTORY

 **History combines the software and game launches into one chronological timeline**.
 It also keeps track whether a game is finished or terminated.
-This information is stored into a .txt file and *the data is formatted straight into the file on disk*.
+This information is stored into a .txt file and *the data is formatted as an logbook straight into the file on disk*.

 ### STATISTICS